How Peak Load Can Impact the Cost of Your HVAC System

 What are Internal Loads?

-Conversely, internal loads are produced from heat generated inside the building or zone from people, lighting, and equipment such as computers, monitors, etc. Lighting and equipment loads are sensible heat, whereas the metabolic heat from a building's occupants includes both sensible and latent portions of load.
+Internal loads are produced from heat generated inside the building or zone from people, lighting, and equipment such as computers, monitors, etc. Lighting and equipment loads are sensible heat, whereas the metabolic heat from a building's occupants includes both sensible and latent portions of load.

 A "block" sizing methodology is commonly employed in mechanical engineering and for variable volume systems.
 Engineers use this method to assess the design load profiles and airflows specific to individual spaces within the zone or system to identify the collective maximum at any given time.

-The most significant difference between "block" or "peak" sizing is determined by the building type and orientation.
-Engineers should consider peak sizing factors such as the sum of peak Cubic Feet Per Minute (CFM) within each space.
-Conversely, they can base the "block" sizing on the peak time for the entire building which will almost always be lower than the sum of room peaks.
-Depending on whether a building's system is sized based on "peak" or "block" load, engineers can expect to see its size reduce by ~10% to 25%.
+Engineers can base the "block" sizing on the peak load time for the entire building which will always be lower than the sum of room peaks.
+Depending on whether a building's system is sized based on "peak" or "block" load, engineers can expect to see its size reduced which allows for more efficient load time and, overall, cost savings.

 In the project's design phase, the engineer evaluates and recommends components needed for the HVAC project.
 Sizes and loads are calculated to define the equipment used, and a layout is developed for the entirety of the proposed system.
 Schematics are also created to illustrate the equipment and system in greater detail.